Dragaomascarado/RootNik-Decrypt/README.md

 Compile: "javac DvmapDecrypt.java"

-"Java RootNikDecrypt" than you need pass the path for encrypted file
+Usage: java RootNikDecrypt (than you need pass the path for encrypted file)